google-research/runtime-error-prediction/README.md

 ### Dataset Description

 We make the Python Runtime Errors dataset available as a TFRecord of TFExamples.
+Each example represents a single Python 3 submission to a competitive programming problem.
+Each example is labelled with a target class indicating the error (if any) encountered by the submission when run on a sample input.

 <details>
   <summary>Here are the fields in each Example:</summary>